juntylpro1/secure-enterprise/iam-settings-template-create.md

 1. Remove the assignment.

    Removing an assignment might cause a previous assignment to become active.
-For more information, see [Working with tempalte versions](/docs/secure-enterprise?topic=secure-enterprise-working-with-versions#remove-assignment).
+For more information, see [Working with template versions](/docs/secure-enterprise?topic=secure-enterprise-working-with-versions#remove-assignment).
    {: note}

    ```bash